yknx4/api-diff/README.md

    your service may have non-deterministic behavior, which is to be expected.

 Api-Diff measures how often primary and secondary disagree with each other vs. how often primary and candidate disagree with each other.
-If these measurements are roughly the same, then Diffy determines that there is nothing wrong and that the error can be ignored.
+If these measurements are roughly the same, then Api-Diff determines that there is nothing wrong and that the error can be ignored.

 ## How to get started?